Are you guilty of making these job search mistakes while trying to land a position? If you are, your success may have come to a grinding halt.

 3. Using Limited Job Search Methods

-If you are ONLY applying to advertised jobs, you are missing out on many possible opportunities.
-Although your job search should incorporate scanning the internet, district websites, job boards, LinkedIn, newspapers, for job postings, your efforts should not end there.
+If you only apply to advertised jobs, you are missing out on many possible opportunities.
+Although your job search should incorporate scanning the internet, district websites, job boards, LinkedIn, and newspapers for job postings, your efforts should not end there.

 In addition to applying to advertised postings, you should take advantage of the hidden job market.
-According to experts, the majority of hires don’t come from online job boards or official application channels.
+Experts say most hires don’t come from online job boards or official application channels.
 Instead, they come from networking.

-If you are job-hunting, make use of your connections, because you never know when you will know someone who knows someone who is looking for a new hire with your exact skill set.
-Don’t underestimate the power of unsolicited resumes and cover letters – it does work, and it is very effective.
+If you are job-hunting, make use of your connections because you never know when you will know someone who knows someone who is looking for a new hire with your exact skill set.
+Don’t underestimate the power of unsolicited resumes and cover letters – it does work, which is very useful.

-Networking provides you with an opportunity to come face-to-face with potential school administrators and seek out potential teaching job leads.
-You never know who you may know that could know of an opportunity for you.
+Networking allows you to come face-to-face with potential school administrators and seek out possible teaching job leads.
+You never know who you may know that could know of an option for you.

 4. Sending a Poorly Designed Resume

 School districts and principals are bombarded with hundreds of resumes daily.
-Therefore, it is essential that your resume sets you apart from the competition.
-Ensure your resume is clear and concise with one teaching objective that is supported by accomplishments that emphasize the benefits you can bring to the school.
+Therefore, your resume must set you apart from the competition.
+Ensure your resume is clear and concise, with one teaching objective supported by accomplishments emphasizing the benefits you can bring to the school.
 Don’t miss our school administrator or teacher resume samples we have on the website.

-When preparing your teacher resume, you should also make sure that it is tailored to the position of interest.
-Check the job posting for resume keywords or other terminology that you can incorporate into your resume.
+When preparing your teacher resume, you should also ensure it is tailored to the position of interest.
+Check the job posting for keywords or other terminology you can incorporate into your resume.
 Applicant tracking systems and related pieces of software will screen your education resume and application letter to see if you should make it to the next round of consideration.

-Targeting using keywords will help you get passed initial screenings and make it to the hands of a school principal or other hiring manager.
+Targeting using keywords will help you get past initial screenings and make it to a school principal’s or hiring manager’s hands.

 5. Not Include the Right Keywords in Documents

-Keywords are specific terms or buzzwords of education and teaching that make it possible for your resume to be successfully scanned by computer software and searched.
-Keywords are used by schools to weed out unqualified candidates.
-So when developing your resume, make sure that you include teaching specific terminology blended within the content.
+Keywords are specific terms or buzzwords of education and teaching that allow your resume to be successfully scanned by computer software and searched.
+Schools use keywords to weed out unqualified candidates.
+So when developing your resume, ensure you include teaching-specific terminology blended within the content.
 Sprinkle the words naturally through the profile and skill summary section and in the work history.

 Discover relevant keywords in the job posting, on the district’s website (check to see if they have a page that outlines their mission or vision), and in other community publications.
 Terminology that will get you noticed at one district may send you to the bottom of the stack for another institution with different needs, goals, or values.
-Change your resume a little bit depending on the differences in the jobs to which you are applying.
+Change your resume a bit depending on the differences in the jobs you are applying for.